Suvrat31/Python-Hackerrank/README.md

 # PythonHackerrank
-A list of solutions for the hackerrank questions under Python Practice
+A list of solutions for the hackerrank questions under Python Practice (Language Proficiency)
 ### 1. If-Else
 ### 2. Arithmetic-Operators
 ### 3. Python Division